-- 10. The following providers are covered by the NSS 2021: - a.
-In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as ongoing conditions of registration. - In Northern Ireland, NSS participation is a condition of funding as set out in the financial memoranda between universities and the Department for the Economy (Northern Ireland).
-Further education colleges in Northern Ireland take part in the NSS to meet requirements of the Revised Operating Model for Quality Assurance.
+- 10. The following providers are covered by the NSS 2022: - a.
+In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as an ongoing condition of registration. - b.
+In Northern Ireland, NSS participation is a condition of funding as set out in the financial memoranda between universities and the Department for the Economy (Northern Ireland).
+Further education colleges in Northern Ireland take part in the

-1 See http://www.ipsos-mori.com/nss/extranet.
+1 See www.ipsos-mori.com/nss/extranet.